Journalism Pakistan

 20 Pakistani journalists who joined governments

-ISLAMABAD—Syed Fahd Husain has become the latest addition to the list of Pakistani journalists accepting an official position in or outside the country or joining a political party and becoming ministers.
+ISLAMABAD—Syed Fahd Husain is the latest addition to the list of Pakistani journalists accepting an official position in or outside the country or joining a political party and becoming ministers.

 The Society of Professional Journalists in the United States is clear on the question of journalists engaging in political activity.
 "Don't do it.
 Don't get involved.
 Don't contribute money, don't work in a campaign, don't lobby, and especially, don't run for office yourself."